-Trimming helps to keep your beard non-scraggly.
-For the best results, trim while dry, as the length of your beard while wet may be different, and you don’t want to be in for an unpleasant surprise if it ends up looking odd once your trimmed beard has dried.
+Trimming helps keep your beard non-scraggly.
+For the best results, trim while dry, as the length of your beard is different when wet and you don’t want it to end up looking odd once it dries.

-Some people prefer trimming it wet, as it can often be easier that way than doing so dry, but ensure that you know what you’re doing if you do decide to go that route.
+Some people prefer trimming it wet, as it can often be easier that way, but ensure that you know what you’re doing if you decide to go that route.

-Investing in a quality grooming kit is an excellent way to keep your beard in check with all the basic tools you’ll need to do so.
+Investing in a quality grooming kit is an excellent way to keep your beard in check with all the basic tools you need to do so.